isomerpages/moe-fairfieldsec/_parents/Parents in Education/Overview.md

 **• Parents Connect through Talks and Quarterly Walks**
+*   Parenting talks on topics close to parents’ hearts.
+Get equipped to journey with your teens.
+Network, bond and share over informal dialogues and chit chat sessions

+*   Quarterly walks are organised for parents to bond not only while walking and enjoying scenic views, but also while having a good time over breakfast.

+**• Christian Prayer Group**

+Christian parents gather fortnightly on Fridays to pray for the School, the students and the Fairfield community at large.

+**• Christian Fathers' Prayer Group**

+Christian fathers gather together to pray every last Saturday of the month.

+**• Sports Day**

+Takes place at the end of Term 1.
+Besides volunteer opportunities, it also Includes a time where parents and child / children can participate together in a family-relay activity.

-**• BLESS/Structured Self-Study Program**
+**• Carnival**

+In April, FMS(S) will come together to celebrate 135 years of God’s blessings and faithfulness.

+**• BLESS/Study Programme**

-A programme to encourage Upper Secondary students who are preparing for their O & N-level examinations.
-Snacks, little gifts are provided and prepared by parents to motivate and spur them on.
-This program runs from August – September on a yearly basis.
+A programme to encourage Upper Secondary students who are preparing for their O- and N-level examinations.
+Snacks and little gifts are provided, packed and delivered by parents to motivate and spur these students on.
+This program runs from August to September.

-**• Fairfield Run**

-Every April, FMS(S) organises an outdoor race for all students.
-Parents are encouraged to join their child/children in a long-distance run.